m0rsmordre/copy-translate/README.md

 # copy-translate
-A script that translates texts from English to Turkish and shows translated text as a notification
+A script that translates copied texts from English to Turkish and shows translated text as a notification